Last Updated on October 4, 2023

-The 8 wheeler Hi ab lorry (road lorry) we use is quite different to the 8 wheeler Tipper truck (construction lorry).
+The 8-wheeler HIAB lorry (road lorry) that we use is quite different to the 8-wheeler Tipper truck (construction lorry).
 So here are some of the differences:

 - The 8-wheeler Tipper trucks are fitted with ‘Double Drive’, ‘Diff locks’ and ‘Cross locks’ – these enable the vehicle to drive over rough terrain.
 They could even drive over ploughed fields.

-- The 8 wheeler Tipper truck also has a different wheel base, again better drive over rough terrain and this also gives a smaller overhang.
+- The 8-wheeler Tipper truck also has a different wheel base; again for a better drive over rough terrain and this also gives a smaller overhang.
 So some road ramps and steep areas are more accessible for the Tipper truck.

-- The 8 wheeler Hi Ab lorry does not have ‘Double drive’ or ‘Cross locks’, this is the reason we say, we are unable to drive over grass, mud and unmade roads.
+- The 8-wheeler HIAB lorry does not have ‘Double drive’ or ‘Cross locks’; this is the reason we say that we are unable to drive over grass, mud and unmade roads.

 - The 8-wheeler HIAB lorry also has a longer wheel base, which gives an 8ft overhang behind the last axle.
 Hence, steep slopes or ramps can often cause us problems.

 - When deciding whether an 8-wheeler HIAB lorry can drive up a ramp or steep hill, imagine a 50 seater coach.
 If you think a coach can drive up your ramp or steep hill, then an 8-wheeler HIAB lorry should be able to.

-- Hi ab vehicles have an unbalanced weight distribution.
-The front axle carries the weight of the cab, engine and the hi-ab.
+- HIAB vehicles have an unbalanced weight distribution.
+The front axle carries the weight of the cab, engine and the crane.
 This therefore means that it ploughs into the ground rather than over the ground.

 We are often asked to offload a container(s) or drive underneath overhead cables.
 We generally say that this is not possible; the HSE stipulates that we must have a clearance of 18m from the top of the crane height which equates to 28m from the ground.
 This is subject to the strength of the power cables.
 Please see the HSE information about overhead cables and guidance on avoiding danger from power lines for more information.